 The sigmoid function takes each number into the nonlinearity function and the elementwise squashes these into the ranges[0,1].

 If you get very high values as input, then the output is going to be something near one.
-If you get very negative values, it’s going to be near zero that it’s in a linear regime.
+If you get very negative values, it’s going to be near zero and it’s in a linear regime.
 It looks a bit like a linear function.
-This is been historically popular because you can interpret them as a kind of a saturating firing rate of a neuron.
+This is been historically popular because you can interpret them as a kind of saturating firing rate of a neuron.

 If it’s something between zero and one, you could think of it as a firing rate.
 If we look at this nonlinearity more carefully, there are several problems with this.

 The saturated neurons can kill off the gradient.
-If we look at a sigmoid gate in our computational graph, we have our data X as input into it, and then we have the output of the sigmoid gat coming out of it.
+If we look at a sigmoid gate in our computational graph, we have our data X as input into it, and then we have the output of the sigmoid gate coming out of it.

 What does the gradient look like When X is equal to -10 or very negative?

 The gradient becomes zero, that’s because, this is a negative, very negative region of the sigmoid, it’s essentially flat, so the gradient is zero.
 We multiply by something near zero, and we’re going to get a very small gradient that’s flowing back downwards.

 In a sense, after the chain rule, this kills the gradient flow and you’re going to have a zero gradient passed downstream nodes.